nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage3/guide.md

 ## Part 4 - Variable Primer

-Previously in stage1 we talked about variables in inventory.
+Previously in the first part of this lesson, we talked about variables in inventory.
 Variables are pieces of data, in the form of key-value pairs that Ansible can use during play.
 When using variables within an inventory it is recommended to only have variables that are used to connect and authenticate **to the device**.

 Examples for inventory variables include:
 - [Connection plugins](https://docs.ansible.com/ansible/latest/plugins/connection.html) (e.g. network_cli, netconf)